woman in bed unable to sleep

 Even after getting into bed at a decent hour and implementing my sleep hygiene practices, I still sometimes have a hard time falling asleep.
 So frustrating!

-What I found is rarely mentioned on websites discussing sleep hygiene practices, is a discussion about mental health and its impacts on sleep and postpartum insomnia.
 For example, the Sleep Foundation discusses how depression can make it difficult for people to fall asleep and stay asleep.
 This is also the case with anxiety.
 Poor sleep can then exacerbate these mental health issues, and it becomes a vicious cycle.

 Particularly in the case of women, trouble sleeping can be a symptom of postpartum depression.
 And for both men and women, there are new challenges to navigate as a parent that can certainly trigger or lead to mental health challenges.